 At the Montlhery Circuit near Paris an XK120 FHC driven by Moss and Johnson ran for seven days and nights over 100mph.
 It had radio transmission back to the pits.
 The price for an XK120 Roadster then was £1263 including sales tax.

 In Australia an XK120 driven between Darwin and Alice Springs by Les Taylor and Dick Rendel achieved an Open Speed Record of 91.3 mph in 1951.
 Two commemorative runs in 1996 and 2001 were organised by the Jaguar Car Club of Victoria.
-A record of 36 XKs completed the run.
-Ivan Stephens and John Clucas in an XK120 drove from Melbourne, the late Noel McMillan and Hal Spiegal in an XK120 and Ian Hutchinson in his XK150S DHC “Rough Red” from Sydney.
+A record of 26 XKs completed the run.
+Ivan Stephens and John Clucas in an XK120 drove from Melbourne, the late Noel McMillan and Hal Spiegal in an XK120 and yours truly in my XK150S, “Rough Red” from Sydney.
 The XK120 that completed the run over 954 miles in 10 hours and 32 minutes used 600 millilitres of Castrol oil and no water and averaged 11mpg.
 This car is currently owned by Kees Heybroek .
 Its chassis number is 660569.
 Prior to Kees’ ownership it was used to deliver mail, clocking up 400,000 miles.
-XK Commemorative Number Plates were issued by the NT Police and were legal for three days of the tour.

 The all aluminium XK120 with its limited production is probably the most desirable XK and the JDCA is fortunate to have one.
 Owned by long term member Mike Downey, it was purchased from the late Ian Broughton for a very reasonable price.
 Club Patron, the late Ian Cummins owned an almost famous XK120 chassis number 660832 which raced in an Australian Grand Prix, achieving a respectable fourteenth place.
-This car which now lives in Tasmania was my first XK purchased from a car sales yard in Rockdale in 1964 after a two year search for 600 Pounds!
+This car was my first XK, purchased for 600 Pounds from a car sales yard in Rockdale in 1964 after a two year search.
+It now lives in Sydney owned by none other than Ian Cummins son, Paul Cummins.

 In 1969 at the first Jaguar Club National held in Albury Wodonga, John Elmgreen won the Gymkhana in his white XK120 drop head coupe.
 John teamed up with Terry McGrath from Western Australia to write “The Jaguar XK In Australia” in 1985 and later in 2009, “The Jaguar XK In The Southern Hemisphere.”
 Rich with photographs and XK profiles from their initial purchase both these epic books have become references for looking for XKs by chassis and engine numbers.
 Disclaimers however do apply!